apache/whimsy/DOCKER.md

 --------------------

-If you don't want to check out all of the repositories, omit the `rake docker:update svn:update git:pull`, and only checkout/clone the repositories that you need.
+If you don't want to check out all of the repositories, omit the `rake docker:update svn:update`, and only checkout/clone the repositories that you need.
 You can find the complete list in [repository.yml](./repository.yml).